 (c) consists of the construction or operation of drainage or dewatering works that are likely to affect the water in a watercourse, wetland or underground water source.

 [Section 27A inserted by No. 49 of 2000 s.
-51.]
+51; amended by No. 38 of 2007 s.
+101(1).]

 27B.
 Regulations as to licences and permits

-Where this Act authorises or requires the regulations to provide for the grant of a licence or permit by the Commission, the regulations may make provision for —
+Where this Act authorises or requires the regulations to provide for the grant of a licence or permit by the Minister, the regulations may make provision for —

-(a) the matters that are to be, or may be, taken into account by the Commission in considering applications for licences or permits;
+(a) the matters that are to be, or may be, taken into account by the Minister in considering applications for licences or permits;

 (b) fees that are to be paid in connection with licences or permits;